MichelleKendall/MichelleKendall.github.io/_posts/2018-06-11-Knowing-who-infected-whom.md

 ### Our contribution: _a way to compare transmission trees_

-In an <a href="https://michellekendall.github.io//blog/metrics/" target="_blank"> previous blog post</a> I explained how metrics can be used to compare complicated sets of objects.
+In a <a href="https://michellekendall.github.io//blog/metrics/" target="_blank"> previous blog post</a> I explained how metrics can be used to compare complicated sets of objects.
 We developed a metric-based method to compare transmission trees.
 The full details can be found here: